Director, Master of Science in Infectious Disease and Global Health

 - PhD – University of Cambridge, England - 1996

 - MVSc – Haryana Agricultural University, India - 1991

-- Challa S, Nally JE, Jones C, Sheoran AS.
-2011.
+- Challa S, Nally JE, Jones C and Sheoran A. 2011.
 Passive immunization with Leptospira LPS-specific agglutinating but not non-agglutinating monoclonal antibodies protect guinea pigs from fatal pulmonary hemorrhages induced by serovar Copenhageni challenge.
 Vaccine.
-29:4431-4.
+29(27):4431-4.